There are two most annoying things that happen during a writer’s day …

 - When the family return home after their working day, the first thing they ask is ‘What have you been doing all day?’

-There’s another very annoying question that writers are frequently asked by family members who creep up behind them whilst they’re ‘working’ in that hallowed and solitary place we call our Writing Space.
+There’s another very annoying question that writers are frequently asked by family members who creep up on them whilst they’re ‘working’ in that hallowed and solitary place we call our Writing Space.
 Unannounced, without knocking, catching you with chin resting on your hands, staring at the screen and say I thought you were supposed to be writing?
 I would just like to say that when caught hands off keyboard it means we are searching for words to extract; we are editing; we are reading through our work to see how it can be improved.
 And, in my case, searching for alternative forms of expression to replace the clichés.

 I have been in this enviable position of ‘not working’ for around two years and five months after having been made redundant.